Agri-Cluster Retention and Expansion (ACRE) Program: Training Service Providers in Strategic Business Planning for Complex Value Chain Enterprises

 Accomplishments:

-We completed the three part 18 unit ACRE Facilitator training course in late summer.
-Each unit has graphical animation and voice overdubbing.
-Each unit has suggested resources and a required quiz for trainees to complete.
-The course in hosted by the North American Food Systems Network (NAFSN).
+We completed the three part 18-unit ACRE Facilitator training course in late summer.
+We chose to not use Moodle and instead used the course tool available on the North American Food Systems Network (NAFSN) MemberLeap platform.
+Each unit has graphical animation and voice overdubbing as well as suggested resources and a required unit quiz for trainees to complete in order to progress to the next unit.
 Project participants are given gratis NAFSN membership and thereby free access to NAFSN online course content.

 17 beta cohort participants started the course and 11 completed all 18 units, while 6 did not.
 Of the later, three dropped out for personal reasons and others simply did not have time to complete.

-For each unit, each beta participant submitted feedback sheets (18 total) which generated a significant amount of content changes and improvements to the course.
+We conducted a series of online workshops with our beta cohort in which the content for each unit was discussed and feedback provided.
+For each unit, each beta participant also submitted feedback sheets which generated a significant amount of content changes and improvements to the course.

 UPDATE as of January, 2024: 127 service providers are currently enrolled in the ACRE Facilitator Training course.
 28 service providers have completed the course and 57 are actively taking the online course.
 The remainder are being encouraged to start the course and complete it before the end the grant period.